-AAH South Sudan programme was started over 20 years ago and is the largest of AAH-I’s five country programmes.
+AAH South Sudan programme was started about 30 years ago and is the largest of AAH-I’s six country programmes.
 It is uniquely known for its community empowerment approach for helping refugees, stayees, returnees, and host communities get over the effects of war and other forms of conflict.
 The programme runs projects in primary health care services, food and income security, education, water, hygiene and sanitation and capacity building programmes for peace and reintegration.
 Currently, the programme is operational in eight out of the 10 States of South Sudan.

 Armed clashes, attacks on humanitarian workers and other security incidents continue to result in civilian deaths, displacement and disease outbreak.
 Our programmes focus on improving access and quality of health services with attention to mothers and children, infrastructure development, health system strengthening, human resource development and capacity development with a passion of improving the health outcomes in the communities that we serve.
 We are currently implementing three projects in South Sudan:

 With funding from the World Bank, the Public works project provides an opportunity for poor vulnerable households in Juba city council to temporary employment and access to income.
 The community households select public works activities in their Quarter Council and are facilitated to execute the activities.